-Most research on teaching grammar to first and second language students is critical of the methods by which grammar is usually taught.
+Most research on teaching grammar to first and second language students is critical of the methods by which grammar lessons are taught to a whole class.
 Instead, the research conclusions focus on four main points.

-1) Avoid teaching too much grammar through lecturing to the class and providing handouts.
-Grammar is best taught to your students within the context of each student's writing.

-2) However, certain points that might be new to the majority of your students such as the use of the semi-colon, or of subordinate conjunctions, for example, might be handled through a short lecture on their use, then classroom exercises.
-You might handle them through some group work or even a competition where students in small groups try to write the correct answers to questions on the board.

-3) Correct student errors mostly on an individual/specific basis, dealing with each student's errors through written comments on the student's paper and a conference with them.

-4) Whole-class lessons on errors might also come from notes you make after you have graded all your students' essays and noted common errors.
+- 1) Avoid teaching too much grammar through lecturing to the class and providing handouts.
+Grammar is best taught to your students within the context of each student's writing. - 2) However, certain points that might be new to the majority of your students such as the use of the semi-colon, or of subordinate conjunctions, for example, might be handled through a short lecture on their use, then classroom exercises.
+You might handle them through some group work or even a competition where students in small groups try to write the correct answers to questions on the board. - 3) Correct student errors mostly on an individual/specific basis, dealing with each student's errors through written comments on the student's paper and a short conference about them. - 4) Whole-class lessons on errors might also come from notes you make after you have graded all your students' essays and noted common errors.

 After concealing the student's names, you could then show some of these errors in a handout, on the OHC, or on the blackboard, then set the class to correcting them.
-They could work individually, and then again in groups, share them with the class, and then you could correct them again.
+Studentscould work individually, and then again in groups, share them with each other in the class, and then you could correct them again.

 An excellent source for handouts on grammar is "OWL," the online writing learning centre created by Purdue University.
 Of particular interest to our students and program are their English as a Second Language worksheets on adjectives and prepositions, and their Grammar, Punctuation, and Spelling worksheets which include one on sentence fragments.
-These are available as pdf files and can be easily printed.
+These are available as pdf files and can be easily printed (purdruni.